target/data-validator/README.md

   The third section are the validators.
 To specify a validator, you first specify the type as one of the validators, then specify the arguments for that validator.
 Some of the validators support an error threshold.
-This options allows the user specify the number of errors or percentage of errors they can tolerate.
+This options allows the user to specify the number of errors or percentage of errors they can tolerate.
 In some use cases, it might not be possible to eliminate all errors in the data.